 In A Wine Phase

-My short story “In A Wine Phase” appears in Wilde Oats Issue 5.
+My short story “In A Wine Phase” originally appeared in Wilde Oats Issue 5, and was selected for the five-year anniversary “best of” anthology Wilde Oats Issue 14.
 In A Wine Phase is a contemporary tale of a gay couple in trouble, temptation and what constitutes family.